mitsuhiko/flask-oauth/docs/index.rst

         flash('Unable to load tweets from Twitter.
 Maybe out of ' 'API calls or Twitter is overloaded.')

-Flask-OAuth will do its best to sent data encoded in the right format to the server and to decode it when it comes back.
-Incoming data is encoded based on the `mimetype` the server sent and stored in the :attr:`~OAuthResponse.data` attribute.
-For outgoing data a default of ``'urlencode'`` is assumed and when a different format is wanted, one can specify it with the `format` parameter.
+Flask-OAuth will do its best to send data encoded in the right format to the server and to decode it when it comes back.
+Incoming data is encoded based on the `mimetype` the server sent and is stored in the :attr:`~OAuthResponse.data` attribute.
+For outgoing data a default of ``'urlencode'`` is assumed.
+When a different format is needed, one can specify it with the `format` parameter.
 The following formats are
 supported: